 Again here, a thermostat would kicks on or off the fan according to the fall or rise of temperature.

-After all the discussions above, it is worth mentioning that you have to be on the lookout against making any mistake while heating up that causes your tender plants being cooked.
+After all the discussions above, it is worth mentioning that you have to be on the lookout against making any mistake while heating up that causes your tender plants to be cooked.

 When you are using any thermal mass, make sure that the ventilation system is properly balanced.
 You can rely on a digital vent available these days to lessen your effort to ventilate the greenhouse manually.